 Earth Day Planning Guide

 This document describes the history of Earth Day, gives ideas for Earth Day activities and promotion, and explains how to get free materials for your event.

-Download and print this PDF version of the 2013 Navy Earth Day poster.
+Download and print this PDF version of the 2014 Navy Earth Day poster.
 The recommended size for this poster is 11 x 17.
 A customizable MS Word version is also available, please contact Ashley Tolbert (firstname.lastname@example.org).

 Navy commands around the world are celebrating Earth Day this year.
 Even with budget constraints, the Navy continues to partner with local communities to protect the environment with events such as recycling drives, 5K runs, and Earth Day fairs.
 This graphic highlights worldwide commands hosting events.
 In true “word cloud” fashion, the size of the command name corresponds with the number of local events.
 Regardless of font size, we’re doing great things for Earth Day in April and YEAR ROUND for the environment as we perform our national security mission.

 Navy/Marine Corps Earth Day planners can also request free Earth Day support materials by submitting this online form.